ABOUT THE FESTIVAL

 By creating

-kinder workplaces
+kinder workplace

 What can peer and team support look like so that we can all do Good Work?